-In this tutorial, you will find all the necessary information about the 'system status' section, like wallet status.
+In this tutorial, you will find all the necessary information about the 'System Status' section, including the Wallet Status.

-This gives you information about the status of the deposits of the specific wallet.
+This section provides you with information about the status of specific wallet deposits.
 There are two options: Online (green) or Offline (red).
-When you made a deposit when the wallet is disabled for deposits, the deposit will be pending until the wallet is open for deposits.
-This is an automatic procedure.
+If you make a deposit when the wallet is disabled for deposits, the deposit will be pending until the wallet is open for deposits.
+This is an automatic process.

-There are several reasons why deposits are disabled.
-In the note section (last column) you will see the reason for disabling the deposits.
+There are various reasons why deposits may be disabled.
+In the note section (last column), you will see the reason for disabling deposits.

-The number of withdrawals that are pending.
-When you don't click on the confirmation link in the confirmation email, the withdrawal will be pending.
+The number of pending withdrawals is displayed.
+If you don't click on the confirmation link in the withdrawal confirmation email, the withdrawal will remain pending.

-With the info button, you go to the system page of the project.
+Clicking on the 'info' button will take you to the system page of the project.

 The full name of the project

-The ticker of the project.
-Please keep in mind: It is possible that two projects have the same ticker.
+The ticker symbol of the project.
+Please keep in mind that it is possible for two projects to have the same ticker symbol.

 This shows the asset type of the project: Coin or token